Singapore wealth fund GIC sees western banks healing, could invest more

-GIC Private Ltd, which holds a 6.45 percent stake in UBS AG along with a minority stake in Citigroup, said both banks have seen an improvement in their profits and it is happy with the shift the banks have made to their business models.
+GIC Private Ltd, which holds a 6.45 percent stake in UBS AG UBSN.VX along with a minority stake in Citigroup (C.N), said both banks have seen an improvement in their profits and it is happy with the shift the banks have made to their business models.

 "Both banks have announced quite a number of changes to their strategies, the mix of businesses, so we clearly have looked at them and have discussed with the management," said GIC Chief Investment Officer Lim Chow Kiat.